Frequent Asked Questions (FAQ)

 - Access to e-learning platform, where exists, follow up of the training and networking with the other participants

 Normally, we arrange two common dinners and walks in Piraeus and Athens for empowering the team building.
-Not applicable for the courses organised in Isthmia.
+Not applicable for the courses organised in Korinthia.

-The training courses in Glyfada and Isthmia are during the summer season and you will have the chance to enjoy the sea on a daily basis.
+The training courses in Glyfada and Korinthia are during the summer season and you will have the chance to enjoy the sea on a daily basis.

 Nevertheless, the social programme is subject to revision according to the preferences of the group and the budget.
 You should feel free to make a request or a suggestion.